When Are You Eligible for Parole in Texas?

 Inmates serving under the sentence of death, life imprisonment without the possibility of parole, or commission of continuous sexual abuse of a child aren’t eligible for parole.

-However, an offender may become parole-eligible under Texas law, including:
+However, under Texas law, an offender may become parole-eligible in the following circumstances:

-- If an inmate has served 40 years of a sentence for capital murder;
+- Capital Murder – An inmate who has served 40 years of a sentence for capital murder may become eligible for parole.

-- If an inmate has served 35 years of a sentence for aggravated sexual assault (or two prior convictions, one of which was sex-related);
+- Aggravated Sexual Assault – An inmate becomes eligible for parole after serving 35 years of a sentence for aggravated sexual assault.
+This also applies if the inmate has two prior convictions, one of which was sex-related.

-- If an inmate has served 35 years of a sentence for indecency with a child-contact (or two prior felony convictions, one of which was sex-related);
+- Indecency with a Child-Contact – An inmate who has served 35 years of a sentence for this offense becomes eligible for parole.
+The same applies if the inmate has two prior felony convictions, one of which was sex-related.

 What About Parole for All Other Offenses in Texas?